cloudmesh-community/hid-sp18-523/project-report/report.md

 ![AWS Notebook Screen](images/AWSnotebookscreenshot.png){#fig:AWS Screenshot}

-## LocalMachine with Notebook Instance
+## LocalMachine Instance

-On AWS SageMaker, it can support Machine learning notebook creation and train the model, and do the prediction for from the fitted model.
-For this project, the Jupyter notebook instance was used for training model and prediction.
-Captured the time of execution on the same is approx 10 mins.
+Python notebook file was executed on local instance for comparing performance with cloud.
+Data preprocessing, training, fitting and prediction steps were performed on local instance.
+Start time and end time was recorded and execution time was calculated.
+It was observed that execution and prediction took more time compared to execution time on cloud.
+It took approximately 10 minutes on local instance.

 Start time